Written and adopted by the Student Council in 2012, the Community Pledge guides our actions, behavior, and conduct at Deerfield Academy. It reads:

 Students who are found to have participated in the sale of alcohol or prohibited drugs on campus may be subject to immediate dismissal.

 The Academy forbids the misuse or misappropriation of prescription drugs.
 Misuse includes taking a prescription drug or being in possession of a prescription drug that has been prescribed for a different person.
 Misappropriation includes acquiring drugs from any source other than the student’s healthcare provider or the Health Center; it also includes cases when a student provides a prescription drug to another student who is not the intended recipient.
 Psychotropic medication, a class of medication that requires special supervision in a boarding school environment, may only be used in strict accordance with the Psychotropic Medication Policy, which is available upon request from the Health Center.

 All students at Deerfield should feel safe.
-When that is not the case, they should seek out a trusted adult (advisor, faculty resident, cocurricular supervisor, teacher, counselor, etc.), who can offer support and guidance on available steps to address the mistreatment—regardless of its nature—and to help make it stop.
+We do not tolerate hateful speech or behavior.
+Racism and other forms of bigotry have no place at Deerfield or within our community, and we will act quickly and decisively when such views are witnessed or brought to our attention.
+If students do not feel safe, they should seek out a trusted adult (advisor, faculty resident, cocurricular supervisor, teacher, counselor, etc.), who can offer support and guidance on available steps to address the mistreatment—regardless of its nature—and to help make it stop.
 Examples of mistreatment include, but are not limited to the following: